gofaniyi/insurance-app/README.md

 ## Deployment to AWS Lambda using Zappa

+- Here is a link to the deployed version of the project:

 ## Demo

 Find below a guide on how to use the app.

-- Login Credentials:
+## Login Credentials:
-url to project: www.sample.com

 email: example@sample.com
 password: example1234

-I hope you find my concept of solving this peculiar problem helpful. :)
+I hope you find my concept of solving this problem helpful. :)